 Concentration of power

 Market advocates bend over backward trying to defend markets from the monopoly criticism.
 Many ancaps will go as far as to argue that monopolies *can't* happen in a free market.
-Although they're right that most monopolies and oligopolies are created by government red tape and favoritism (and that government itself is a monopoly), and there are lots of good arguments to make that monopoly abuse is not a fatal problem with markets, I've never heard a convincing argument that markets don't tend toward the concentration of power at all, since economic power facilitates its own growth and things like vendor lock-in exist.
+Although they're right that most monopolies and oligopolies are created by government licensing and favoritism (and that government itself is a monopoly), and there are lots of good arguments to make that monopoly abuse is not a *fatal* problem with markets, it seems obvious that markets do tend toward concentration of power *to some extent*, since economic power facilitates its own growth and things like vendor lock-in exist.
 Monopolies *can* form in a free society, and they *can* abuse their power, especially by acting in secrecy.
 Communes don't have this problem.

-Of course, this is a much lesser issue if you're a typical ancap who accepts homesteading and rejects intellectual property altogether.
+Of course, this is a much lesser issue if you're a typical libertarian who accepts homesteading and rejects intellectual property altogether.
+But even then, if you look around you can see what I consider an absurd amount of resources being spent on protecting property rights.

 Finally, market advocates are always on about how enterpreneurs are brilliant and *deserve* to be rewarded for their wise leadership; how the market rewards good decisions and punishes bad decisions.
 But this ignores how much *luck* is involved.
 Even if you assume there's a real difference between luck and good amoral decisions (I actually think that's a very dubious distinction), a lot of market success is luck.
 The environment you're born into is a huge factor.
 Even after that, you never have all the information relevant to your decision, so it's wrong to characterize markets as pure meritocracies.